Wodonga Council

 Latest date all results will be declared.

-• Friday, November 13, 2020.
+• Friday, November 15, 2024.

 Candidate Information Sessions

-What participants will learn:
+What participants will learn.

-• The role and purpose of local government
+• The role and purpose of local government;

-• Roles, responsibilities and expectations of a councillor
+• Roles, responsibilities and expectations of a councillor;

-• The experience of being a councillor
+• The experience of being a councillor; and,

 • The electoral process and campaigning including key dates and information provided by the Victorian Electoral Commission.

-Mandatory Candidate Training
+candidatetrainingbuttonMandatory Candidate Training

-Under the new Local Government Act 2020, candidates will have to undertake mandatory candidate training to consider standing for council which will help candidates understand what is involved in becoming a councillor.
+Under the Local Government Act 2020, candidates will have to undertake mandatory candidate training to consider standing for council which will help candidates understand what is involved in becoming a councillor.

-Under the new requirements included in the Local Government Act 2020, candidates must complete the Victorian Government’s Local Government Candidate Training course to be eligible to nominate with the Victorian Electoral Commission.
-This includes all serving or former councillors intending to nominate.
+Candidates must complete the Candidate Training course to be eligible to nominate with the Victorian Electoral Commission.
+This requirement applies to all serving or former councillors intending to nominate.

 Standing for council